robotcopper/robotcopper.github.io/ROS2/MPPI.md

   - PDF : [https://arxiv.org/pdf/1707.02342.pdf](https://arxiv.org/pdf/1707.02342.pdf)

-In the context of NAV2, MPPI excels at handling dynamic environments and non-linear dynamics, making it suitable for complex navigation tasks.
+In the context of <span style="color:#47c7ef">**NAV2**</span>, MPPI excels at handling dynamic environments and non-linear dynamics, making it suitable for complex navigation tasks.
 The algorithm's performance, however, heavily depends on the tuning of its hyperparameters, which control various aspects of the sampling and cost evaluation processes.

-Created by Aleksei Budyakov and adapted & developed for Nav2 by Steve Macenski, the aim of MPPI is to become ["the new default controller in Nav2"](https://github.com/ros-navigation/navigation2/issues/2045#issuecomment-1699788228) as it is the most["advanced predictive trajectory planner in the stack"](https://github.com/ros-navigation/navigation2/issues/3664#issuecomment-1611775148).
+Created by Aleksei Budyakov and adapted & developed for <span style="color:#47c7ef">**NAV2**</span> by Steve Macenski, the aim of MPPI is to become ["the new default controller in NAV2"](https://github.com/ros-navigation/navigation2/issues/2045#issuecomment-1699788228) as it is the most["advanced predictive trajectory planner in the stack"](https://github.com/ros-navigation/navigation2/issues/3664#issuecomment-1611775148).

 <br>